 How is CtK responding to the Covid-19 pandemic?

 CtK is committed to following directions from San Juan Basin Health and the Office of the Bishop.
 You can find information and protocols that we are following from our Health Department here.
 The Office of the Bishop indicates that “congregations and communities of faith are to continue to prioritize worship opportunities that are safe, accessible, invitational, meaningful, and sustainable.
 The use of an online/digital platform remains the highest recommended format for corporate worship through at least the end of the calendar year.
 Any in-person worship experience should prioritize an outdoor venue, small groups, physical distancing, and the use of face coverings.
 There is a strong likelihood that corporate, in-person worship that is able to include all parishioners inside of a church building will not be advisable well into 2021.”
 To that end, CtK will continue to livestream our Services.
-See our Worship Page to join us via Livestream/Zoom and our Sign-Up Hub to register for Holy Communion and other socially-distanced in-person events.
+See our Worship Page to join us.

 Where is CtK located?

 495 Florida Road, across from Chapman Hill, in Durango.

 See our Worship Page for times and locations.